blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Memes of Religions.md

 I will define a Hindu as an Indian, based on Geography.
 (Hindu <= Sindhu River) Hindus have different perspectives.

-Some follow Vedas (Sanskrit Books of Knowledge)
-Some follow Other Stuff
+Some follow Vedas (Sanskrit Books of Knowledge) (from it some follow some sects) Some follow Other Stuff
 Some follow Islam
 Some follow Christianity